 |---|---|---|

-| Price | Free tier available; Premium $7–$14/month | $99/year (~$8.25/month); no free tier |
+| Price | Free tier; Premium $7-$14/month (slider) | $14.99/month or $99.99/year |

-| Free tier | Yes — genuinely useful | No (7-day free trial only; 30-day via referral) |
+| Free tier | Yes — genuinely useful | No (7-day free trial only) |

 | Budgeting style | Reactive (tracks what you spent) | Flex Budget or Category Budget (zero-based optional) |

-| Subscription detection | Automatic; in-app cancellation on Premium where the merchant supports it, Concierge handles the rest | Detection only — no in-app cancellation |
+| Subscription detection | Automatic; in-app cancellation on Premium where merchant supports it; Concierge handles the rest | Detection only — no in-app cancellation |

-| Bill negotiation | Yes — available on free and Premium (30% success fee) | No |
+| Bill negotiation | Yes — 35-60% success-based fee on first-year savings (user-selectable %) | No |

 | Account linking | Via Plaid (banks, cards, brokerages, loans) | 13,000+ institutions (multiple aggregators) |

-| Account security | MFA (text, automated call, or authenticator app) + 256-bit AES at rest | MFA (authenticator apps: Authy, 1Password, LastPass) + encryption at rest and in transit |
+| Account security | MFA + 256-bit AES at rest; read-only via Plaid | MFA via authenticator apps; encryption at rest and in transit |

-| Investment tracking | Balance-level (no holdings analysis) | Holdings-level (stocks, mutual funds, 401ks, ETFs, crypto) |
+| Investment tracking | Balance-level (no holdings analysis) | Holdings-level (stocks, mutual funds, 401(k)s, ETFs, crypto) |

-| Net worth dashboard | Yes (Premium only) | Yes (included) |
+| Net worth dashboard | Premium only | Included |

-| Joint/household use | Two-person account sharing on Premium (some asymmetries) | Real household sharing — multiple members at no extra cost |
+| Joint/household use | Two-person sharing on Premium (Primary + Secondary, some asymmetries) | Multiple household members at no extra cost; full Shared Views toggle |

 | Mobile apps | iOS + Android (strong) | iOS + Android (very polished) |